Are hemp delta 9 gummies with less than 0.3% THC legal in Arkansas?

-Hemp-derived products got approved at a federal level because of the minimal THC quantity and an insanely long list of benefits.
-Thanks to the new loophole, cannabinoid blends with a higher amount of THC are available and legal to buy.
+Hemp-derived products won approval at a federal level because of the minimal THC quantity and a long list of benefits.
+This made cannabinoid blends with higher THC amounts available for purchase.
+Let’s look at their legal status in Arkansas and where to buy the best product.

 Hemp and marijuana are two different cannabis varieties with very similar chemical compositions.
 They both contain delta 9 THC but in vastly different concentrations.
 Hemp contains less than 0.3%, while certain marijuana strains can go as high as 20%.
 There’s a significant difference in legality, too.